 For most of us, it takes time & money to do all the projects we want to in our homes.
 And that is OKAY!
 I know with all the renovation shows, and let’s face it, social media, it can feel like everywhere you look… the houses are perfect and done.
 But that’s not the majority.
 Take us for example — we’ve been in our house since 2006 and you’ve seen how it’s evolved a little bit and a little project at a time.
 So keep making those lists, prioritizing and adjusting.
 The JOY is in the journey after all!

 Anticipation can be nice too.

-Also still veeerry much in love with my living room situation [for dream furniture details, click here].
-Although… with my montly Better Homes & Gardens gig, things move quick around here, and I’ll have a fun refresh to share soon!
+Also still veeerry much in love with my living room situation [for My Dream Furniture details, click here].
+Although… with my monthly Better Homes & Gardens gig, things move quick around here, and I’ll have a fun refresh to share soon!
 With ONLY online purchases being used and showcased, with zero “in store” only things to tempt us.